Space Cadets Pitch Night Returns for 2022

 “Being a startup focused on education, Xplor is a great platform for introducing young entrepreneurs to the startup community,” said Mark Woodland, Chief Innovation Officer of Xplor Technologies.
 “Not only is it a great way for these young minds to network with the startup community, but our own teams get to develop while working on new, creative ideas from these young, fresh minds.”

 Participants expressed how enriching and immersive the experience was for them as learners and young entrepreneurs.
-They were ecstatic to connect with professionals and be able to work on teams where they are treated as equals.
+Connecting with professionals and working on teams that treated them as equals made participants ecstatic.
 The program helped them develop rich contemporary skills in terms of collaboration and communication.

 In addition to hearing from this year’s Space Cadets, the audience and panel of business leaders were also treated to pitches from participants of Space Cadets 2021.
 Since last year’s pitch night was cancelled due to COVID restrictions, the 2021 Space Cadets also were invited to make their pitches at this year’s event.